wyleyr/hankel1867tr/03-I-Exposition.md

 <p lang="en">
-If $a$, $b$, $c$... are objects or relations of objects which are mental or available in intuition, one can think for instance $a$ and $b$ conjoined [verknüpft] in some way purely conceptually and formally with one another and regard a new object or new relation
+If $a$, $b$, $c$... are objects or relations of objects which are mental or available in intuition, one can think for instance $a$ and $b$ [conjoined]{.origphrase title="verknüpft"} in some way purely conceptually and formally with one another and regard a new object or new relation
-$c$ as the result of this conjunction [Verknüpfung], which, because it in all further conclusions can take the place of [an Stelle...treten] the two members $a$, $b$ insofar as they are conjoined, should be called /equal/ to the conjunction.
+$c$ as the result of this [conjunction]{.origphrase title="Verknüpfung"}, which, because it in all further conclusions can [take the place of]{.origphrase title="an Stelle...treten"}
+the two members $a$, $b$ insofar as they are conjoined, should be called *equal* to the conjunction.
 If this conjoining happens in a law-like way and is subject to certain rules, then one sees from the beginning that between the results of different conjunctions new relations can take place which are the consequences of those originally set out, and can be derived from the latter via logical inferences which are completely independent of the nature of the conjoined objects.
-How we define the rules of purely formal operations [Verknüpfungen], i.e., of carrying out operations [Operationen] with mental objects, is our arbitrary choice, except that one essential condition must be adhered to: namely that any logical contradiction may not be implied in these same rules.
+How we define the rules of purely formal [operations]{.origphrase title="Verknüpfungen"}, i.e., of carrying out [operations]{.origphrase title="Operationen"} with mental objects, is our arbitrary choice, except that one essential condition must be adhered to: namely that any logical contradiction may not be implied in these same rules.
-In order to be convinced that such a contradiction cannot appear in any context of these operations [Verknüpfungen], we will have to keep the rules independent of each other, so that no rule overlaps another: we will have to limit ourselves to the absolute minimum that suffices.
+In order to be convinced that such a contradiction cannot appear in any combination of these [operations]{.origphrase title="Verknüpfungen"}, we will have to keep the rules independent of each other, so that no rule overlaps another: we will have to limit ourselves to the absolute minimum that suffices.
 </p>
 </div>